What are the Different Types of Magnetic Separation Method?

 {tocify} $title={Table of Contents}

-Electrostatic separation technique and Principle
+Electrostatic Separation Method and Principle

 If one or more of the materials of the granular mixture can acquire a surface change on or just before entering an electrostatic field, the grains or particles of that material will be attached to the active electrode or repelled from it depending upon the sign of the charge on particles.